Las Vegas investigation finds more weapons, but no motive

 At least 59 people were killed and 527 were injured in the shooting that started late Sunday night.
 Police believe he killed himself, ending the massacre.

-Police searched the gunman's home in nearby Mesquite, Nevada, where they found at least 19 firearms, explosives, several thousand rounds of ammunition and some electronic devices.
+Police searched the gunman's home in Mesquite, Nevada, where they found at least 19 firearms, explosives, several thousand rounds of ammunition and some electronic devices.

-In Paddock's hotel room at the Mandalay Bay Resort and Casino, police recovered 23 weapons, including a handgun, and multiple rifles -- some had scopes on them.
+In Paddock's 32nd-floor hotel room at the Mandalay Bay Resort and Casino, police recovered 23 weapons, including a handgun, and multiple rifles -- some had scopes on them.
 Authorities also found several pounds of ammonium nitrate, a material used to make explosives, in his car.

 As police uncovered more evidence, they're still piecing together a motive.